Can China broker peace between Russia and Ukraine? | DW | 10.03.2022

 Russian President Putin and Chinese President Xi recently vowed that the two countries' friendship had 'no limits'

 As the war in Ukraine continues, the international community is desperately trying to find a way to facilitate peace talks between Russia and Ukraine.
-The two sides have held three rounds of talks so far, but no long-term results have come out of these negotiations so far.
+The two sides have held three rounds of talks so far, but no long-term results have come out of these negotiations.

 Many countries have repeatedly looked to China to help facilitate more meaningful negotiations between Moscow and Kyiv, but Beijing hasn't offered any clear signal about whether it is willing to get more involved in the unfolding crisis in Ukraine or not.